GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 ## Additional Checklist for Authorizers

 - [ ] **Formal Authorization**: Confirm that the SOP is ready for final release, and provide authorization (or veto) for its inclusion in the GitHub repository.
+This veto period is defined in the SOP ``SOP Template creation``(../sops/european-level/GDI-SOP0007_SOP-template-creation.md) as **4 weeks** after the authorization request.
+If no comment is received before the veto can be exercised, the **SOP will automatically be considered authorized**.

 ## Tools & References